What We Fund

 Funds are only available in the form of challenge grants.
 The challenge portion must generate an additional 30% of the award from the Community Foundation.
-For example, if your organization is awarded $50,000, you must match that award with an additional $15,000.
-The Foundation will not accept a transfer of internal funds or in-kind contributions.
+The Foundation will not accept a transfer of internal funds or non-tangible in-kind contributions.
 In addition, the challenge funds must be raised after the project starts.
 Participation in Midlands Gives can be used to assist in meeting the match goal.

 Grant Process Timeline